 7. The Florida Forest Service determines that air quality and fire danger are favorable for safe burning.

-(b) A person who broadcast burns or pile burns in a manner that violates any requirement of this subsection commits a misdemeanor of the second degree, punishable as provided in s.
+(d) A person who broadcast burns or pile burns in a manner that violates this subsection commits a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083.

 (3) CERTIFIED PRESCRIBED BURNING; LEGISLATIVE FINDINGS AND PURPOSE.—